magicmatatjahu/adi/README.md

 # ADIJS

-- Add providers and imports in the providers and components as metadata - create for providers/components separate injector like in Angular for @Component - `providers` will be easier than `imports` to implement, because I don't know how to handle the async dynamic modules, when resolve the modules... - create Proto Injector like in old Angular https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#protoinjector-and-injector and also how to dispose given modules
-- Improve Circular reference case (change in tests the E and D dependency order in the C class) - fix this bug
 - Handle onInit in async mode
 - Improve Factory and Delegations delegations -> way how DryIOC it resolves is awesome https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md#injecting-value-of-primitive-type
 - Maybe annotations like Named, Labelled etc should be treated as hardcoded annotation in the injection argument?
 Next to type, parameterKey and index in the meta ADI should store also the static annotations?